zack-bitcoin/amoveo/docs/design/blockchain_theory.md

 S = blockchain security level

 P = Privacy = the size of the anonymity set disguising your transaction.
+This is the same as 1/(the linkability of your tx).

 F = (fees per second) + (block rewards paid per second).